-As you can see VB Decompiler is an ideal tool for analyzing and restoring the source code.
-VB Decompiler is a "must-have" tool for VB-developers, who appreciate their work, time and money.
+As you can see, VB Decompiler is an ideal source code analyzing and restoring tool.
+It is a must-have for VB developers who value their effort, time, and money.